FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 END:VEVENT
 END:VCALENDAR
 ```

-Here, we have a calendar with a single event, titled "*Dog-sledding Practice*", which occurs on February 28th, 2005 at 10 AM GMT.
+<span class="font-tiny translucent italic caption">A calendar with a single event, titled "*Dog-sledding Practice*", which occurs on February 28th, 2005 at 10 AM GMT.</span>

-Similarly to XML, the ICS format features <span class="highlight">verbose start and end tags for components</span> (here denoted with `BEGIN:` and `END:`), and can also feature <span class="highlight">components nested within each other</span> (for example, the `VEVENT` component is nested within a `VCALENDAR`). <span class="highlight">Properties are presented in `KEY:VALUE` pairs</span> (for example, the property `VERSION` has a value of `2.0`).
-Because this is a specialty format used only for this one thing, <span class="highlight">modern programming languages don't typically ship with parsers for ICS</span>, as they do for XML and JSON (which are usage-agnostic, general purpose formats).
+Similarly to XML, the ICS format features <span class="highlight">verbose start and end tags for components</span> (here denoted with `BEGIN:` and `END:`), and can also feature <span class="highlight">components nested within each other</span> (for example, the `VEVENT` component is nested within a `VCALENDAR`). <span class="highlight">Properties are presented in `KEY:VALUE` pairs</span> (for example, the `VERSION` property has a value of `2.0`).
+Because this is a specialty format used only for this one thing, <span class="highlight">modern programming languages don't ship with parsers for ICS</span>, as they often do for XML and JSON (which are usage-agnostic, general purpose formats).

 That's fine, though.
 Seems simple enough to write our own parser for, right?
 Just split the file on line breaks, and split the lines on colons.
 Every time you hit a new  `BEGIN:` tag, store all subsequent properties in a new component until you hit an `END:` tag.